stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 _An example generated image from our process that we would not use for training, as it contains unclear signal for a "helmet" vs "hat"_

 ### 5. Results & Next Steps
-One of our product tenets at Captur is rapid iteration, and it was really gratifying to see this made possible in our new pipelines.

-Getting results within the span of our one-day hackathon was great!
+One of our product tenets at Captur is rapid iteration, and it was really gratifying to see results within the span of one day.

 I would love feedback on this post and this approach.
 Let me know if you would be interested in more insight on model performance metrics or a demo app, for this use case or another new example!